Wine glass: Champagne flutes

 Champagne flutes are characterised by a long stem with a tall, narrow bowl on top.
 The shape is designed to keep sparkling wine desirable during its consumption.
 Just as with wine glasses, the flute is designed to be held by the stem to help prevent the heat from the hand from warming the liquid inside.
 The bowl itself is designed in a manner to help retain the signature carbonation in the beverage.
 This is achieved by reducing the surface area at the opening of the bowl.
 Additionally, the flute design adds to the aesthetic appeal of champagne, allowing the bubbles to travel further due to the narrow design, giving a more pleasant visual appeal.

 Sherry glass

 A sherry glass or schooner is drinkware generally used for serving aromatic alcoholic beverages, such as sherry, port, aperitifs, and liqueurs, and layered shooters.
 The copita, with its aroma-enhancing narrow taper, is a type of sherry glass.

-Use

-Some authors recommend one holds the glass by the stem, to avoid warming the wine and smudging the bowl.